TransformationToolContest/ttc2019-tt2bdd/README.md

 ### Running the benchmark

-The script runs the benchmark for the given number of runs, for the specified tools and change sequences.
+The script runs the benchmark for the given number of runs, for the specified tools and input models.

 The benchmark results are stored in a CSV file.
 The header for the CSV file is stored in the `output/header.csv` file.